SRIRAM-53-hash/SRIRAM-53-hash/README.md

 ## 🚀 About Me

-- 🔭 I’m currently working on *Bannari Amman Institute Of Technology*
+- 🔭 I’m currently studying on *Bannari Amman Institute Of Technology*

 - 🌱 I’m currently learning *Fullstack and AI*